trunk-os/community/install-instructions.md

 VirtualBox often conflicts with KVM, so try this if the VM refuses to start:

+- For AMD CPUs:
-`sudo modprobe -r kvm_amd && sudo modprobe -r kvm`
+    - `sudo modprobe -r kvm_amd && sudo modprobe -r kvm`
+- For Intel CPUs:
+    - `sudo modprobe -r kvm_intel && sudo modprobe -r kvm`

 ## Multicast DNS and why it's important